 Howard Marks is one of Wall Street’s wisest investors.
 He co-Chairs Oaktree Capital Management which has approximately $100 billion in Assets Under Management.
-He’s also the author of The Most Important Thing: Uncommon Sense for the Thoughtful Investor.
-With eloquence and deep insight, his book delivers a masterclass in the philosophy and psychology of investing that is relevant to anybody interested in investing, or who is just pondering where their pension might end up!
+He’s also the author of The Most Important Thing: Uncommon Sense for the Thoughtful Investor (Amazon UK, US).
+A highly successful investor, and multi-billionaire in his own right, Marks is clear that luck has played a key role.
+I explore his perceptions of luck in this post.

 Marks is a keen follower of Nassim Taleb, whose ideas he says he finds novel and provocative.
-He quotes Taleb’s book Fooled By Randomness at the start of the chapter on luck:
+He quotes Taleb’s book Fooled by Randomness: The Hidden Role of Chance in Life & in the Markets (Amazon UK, US) at the start of the chapter on luck:

 Randomness (or luck) plays a huge part in life’s results, and outcomes that hinge on random events should be viewed as different from those that do not… Clearly my way of judging matters is probabilistic in nature; it relies on the notion of what could have probably happened… If we have heard of [history’s great generals and inventors], it is simply because they took considerable risks, along with thousands of others, and happened to win.
 They were intelligent, courageous, noble, had the highest possible obtainable culture in their day – but so did thousands of others who live in the musty footnotes of history.